Tasting from the Ground Up

 Why?
 For one thing, understanding wine greatly increases your odds of getting to drink wines you love because you understand what you want.
 And it's also fun.
 Wine is a great vehicle for sharing, and in a good wine course, you'll not only learn about wine, you'll meet like-minded people, some of whom may become regular tasting partners as you develop your skills and increase your pleasure.
 You'll find more reasons to take a wine class here

 It's my pleasure to work with Fine Vintage, Ltd, North America's largest provider of courses of the Wine & Spirit Education Trust.
 Founded by Master of Wine James Cluer, Fine Vintage offers the full range of WSET courses as well as some other highly specialized programs including a terrific course aimed at honing your olfactory skills (that means, helping you better understand what you smell and taste!).
 Below, I list all the Fine Vintage courses I teach and upcoming class dates.
-At the moment, I lead courses in Miami and Chicago and assist with the program in New York.
-We'll be adding more cities in the U.S. to our program over the next 12 months, and I'll keep you apprised in this space.
+On our schedule for 2019, I'll be leading courses in Atlanta, Boston, Chicago, Miami and New York.

 One of the key tenets of the Fine Vintage approach to wine education is that you cannot learn about great wine by drinking mediocre wine.
 We take great pride in the quality of the wines we use in our courses and often do side-by-side comparisons of wines made from one grape in two different regions, or wines from the same region but of different quality to point up the subtle elements that make wine so enjoyable.
 Is the $15 Chilean merlot a better value to you than the $100 St-Émilion poured alongside it?
 You decide what is subjectively best for your budget, but here you will learn the objective differences between the two.

 The Wine & Spirit Education Trust was created 50 years ago to provide dependable, consistently high quality wine education to both consumers and the wine and hospitality trades.
 Today, a certification from the Wine & Spirit Education Trust is considered the gold standard of wine education with its broad emphasis on how wine is made from vineyard to glass, why it tastes the way it does and how best to describe and communicate what you are tasting.
-Whether you are a complete novice beginning your wine adventure with a Level One foundation course, honing your existing skills in Level Two, pursuing an advanced certification with Level Three to heading on to your Diploma studies, Fine Vintage, Ltd. has a WSET wine course that is a perfect fit for you.
-Fine Vintage also offers courses outside the WSET curriculum to enhance specialist knowledge.
+Whether you are a complete novice beginning your wine adventure with a Level One foundation course, honing your existing skills in Level Two, pursuing an advanced certification with Level Three or plan to go all the way to achieving the coveted Diploma, Fine Vintage, Ltd. has a WSET wine course that is a perfect fit for you.
+In addition to the WSET curriculum crafted by Fine Vintage founder James Cluer, MW, we also offers courses outside of WSET to enhance specialist knowledge, including sensory workshops, and specialist courses on French wine and, coming in 2019, American Wine.

-Lyn teaches a variety of courses in several cities and is Fine Vintage's lead instructor in Miami and Chicago (with more venues to come in 2018).
-To learn more about a particular course and the dates it's being offered in your city, or to register for one of Lyn's entertaining programs, follow the links below.
+To learn more about a particular course and the date(s) it is being offered in your city, or to register for one of our entertaining programs, follow the links below.

 WSET Level 1 Award in Wine - the "Foundation Course"

 This is WSET's introductory course, ideal for everyone who likes wine and wants to learn more about it.
 This qualification provides a hands-on introduction to the world of wine.
 You’ll explore the main types and styles of wine through sight, smell, and taste, while also gaining the basic skills to describe wines accurately, and make food and wine pairings.
-It's a one-day class that is fun, entertaining and very informative, and it leads to your first WSET certification.
+WSET updated the course in the summer of 2018 so we are offering a wonderfully entertaining exploration of wine fundamentals in a one-day class that is fun, entertaining and very informative, and it leads to your first WSET certification.
+We have completely updated the course this summer so it's fresh and exciting, just like great wine!
+I regularly lead Level 1 courses in Atlanta, Boston, Chicago, New York and Miami.

 Spirits - the Intermediate Course

-WSET Level Three Award in Wine - the Advanced Course
+WSET Level 3 Award in Wine - the Advanced Course

 This advanced course is designed for people in or who hope to enter the wine trade as well as serious consumers.
 WSET mandates a minimum of 30 hours of classroom study for the Level Three but at Fine Vintage we believe it is essential to have more class time - our program is an intensive course that spans six days, usually scheduled over three consecutive weekends.
-Many providers offer tastings of 80 wines, but to provide the best preparation for the blind tasting exam, we taste over 100 wines in the in the Fine Vintage, Ltd version of the course.
-In short, Level Three is serious business and we take it very seriously.
-Level Three is usually offered one or two times per year at each of our schools.
+Many providers offer tastings of 70 or 80 wines, but to provide the best preparation for the blind tasting exam, we taste over 100 wines in the Fine Vintage, Ltd version of the course.
+In short, Level 3 is serious business and we take it very seriously.
+Level 3 is usually offered one or two times per year at each of our schools.
+For the full schedule click the button below.

 Fine Vintage's Sensory Masterclass